rsudharshan/marketplace/README.md

-marketplace
+Marketplace App
 ===========

-Simple marketplace module in Django
+<b>Simple marketplace module in Django   </b>

+Marketplace app you can create user profiles and sell,buy things , tag and search products.